University of Copenhagen: History

 The University of Copenhagen was founded on 1 June 1479 and is the oldest university in Denmark.
 In 1475, Christian I of Denmark received a papal bull from Pope Sixtus IV with permission to establish a university in Denmark.
 The bull was issued on 19 June 1475 as a result of the visit to Rome by Christian I's wife, Dorothea of Brandenburg, Queen of Denmark.

 On 4 October 1478 Christian I of Denmark issued a royal decree by which he officially established the University of Copenhagen.
 In this decree, Christian I set down the rules and laws governing the university.
 The royal decree elected magistar Peder Albertsen as vice chancellor of the university, and the task was his to employ various learned scholars at the new university and thereby establish its first four faculties: theology, law, medicine and philosophy.
 The royal decree made the University of Copenhagen enjoy royal patronage from its very beginning.
 Furthermore, the university was explicitly established as an autonomous institution, giving it a great degree of juridical freedom.
 As such, the University of Copenhagen was to be administered without royal interference, and it was not subject to the usual laws governing the Danish people.

 The University of Copenhagen was dissolved in about 1531 as a result of the spread of Protestantism.
 It was re-established in 1537 by King Christian III after the Lutheran Reformation.
 The king charged Johannes Bugenhagen, who came from Wittenberg to Copenhagen to take up a chair of theology, with the drawing up of a new University Charter.
 The resulting Charter was issued in 1539.
 Between 1675 and 1788, the university introduced the concept of degree examinations.
 An examination for theology was added in 1675, followed by law in 1736.
 By 1788, all faculties required an examination before they would issue a degree.

-In 1807, the British Bombardment of Copenhagen destroyed most of the university's buildings.
+In 1807, most of the university's buildings were heavily damaged during the British bombardment of Copenhagen.
 By 1836, however, the new main building of the university was inaugurated amid extensive building that continued until the end of the century.
 The University Library (now a part of the Royal Library), the Zoological Museum, the Geological Museum, the Botanic Garden with greenhouses, and the Technical College were also established during this period.

 Between 1842 and 1850, the faculties at the university were restructured.
 Starting in 1842, the University Faculty of Medicine and the Academy of Surgeons merged to form the Faculty of Medical Science, while in 1848 the Faculty of Law was reorganised and became the Faculty of Jurisprudence and Political Science.
 In 1850, the Faculty of Mathematics and Science was separated from the Faculty of Philosophy.
 In 1845 and 1862 Copenhagen co-hosted Nordic student meetings with Lund University.